Supply Chain Management for Electronics Manufacturing

 Engineering Designs for Reduced Costs

-To establish logistics planning for components, review the entire BOM for long lead-time items and custom components.
+When planning logistics for components, review the entire BOM for long lead-time items and custom components.
 Each BOM item should have a lead time based on the manufacturer and the distributor.
-Once the longest lead times are identified, a worst-case logistics schedule can be planned.
+Once the longest lead times are identified, a worst-case logistics schedule can be developed.

 Full kitting services by your CM can push the burden of this component logistics to their operations team, instead of owning this scheduling internally with your direct procurement.